 Varicella is a common, highly infectious disease mainly affecting children.
-Approximately 96% of those who are exposed to the VZV and who are not immune by previously having varicella will develop the disease.
-(4) The incubation period is 10 to 21 days, with the majority developing the disease within 14 to 16 days.
-(3) Varicella is characterised by a pruritic rash that develops on the torso, face and limbs over a number of days and progresses rapidly from macules to papules to vesicular lesions before crusting as they dry.
+Approximately 96% of those exposed to VZV and who are not immune, through prior infection or vaccination, will develop the disease.(4) The incubation period is 10 to 21 days, with the majority developing the disease within 14 to 16 days.(3) Varicella is characterised by a pruritic rash that develops on the torso, face and limbs over a number of days and progresses rapidly from macules to papules to vesicular lesions before crusting as they dry.
 The disease is considered contagious starting one to two days before rash onset until all the lesions have crusted.
 Varicella is typically a mild, self-limiting illness.
-However, varicella can lead to serious complications and death in healthy and immunocompromised individuals.
-(10, 11) Serious complications include bacterial superinfection (usually with Group A streptococcus) of skin lesions with or without sepsis, central nervous system involvement (cerebellar ataxia, encephalitis and stroke), pneumonia, and other rare complications such as glomerulonephritis, myocarditis, hepatitis and coagulopathy.
-(3)
+However, varicella can lead to long-term skin scarring as well as serious complications and death in healthy and immunocompromised individuals.(10, 11) Serious complications include bacterial superinfection (usually with Group A streptococcus) of skin lesions with or without sepsis, central nervous system involvement (cerebellar ataxia, encephalitis and stroke), pneumonia and other rare complications such as glomerulonephritis, myocarditis, hepatitis and coagulopathy.(3)